-In the absence of a universally agreed, precise definition of stablecoin, it is important to identify the characteristics that may distinguish a GSC from other crypto-assets and other stablecoins, and the materiality of such distinctions.
-This section highlights three such characteristics.
+This section describes three characteristics that may distinguish a GSC from other crypto-assets and other stablecoins, and the potential importance of such distinctions.
 The first two (the existence of a stabilisation mechanism and a specific combination of multiple functions and activities) distinguish stablecoins from other crypto-assets.
 The third, the potential reach and adoption across multiple jurisdictions, differentiates GSCs from other stablecoins.